 Consultant shall describe all Services performed with particularity and by whom it was performed and shall itemize and explain all expenses for which reimbursement is claimed.
 Reimbursable Expenses shall be broken out into to line-item categories, 1) Travel Expenses and 2) General Reimbursable Expenses.
 Invoices for Basic Services under a specific Phase shall be for completed Basic Services only and shall indicate the percentage of the total Basic Services for that Phase that the amount invoiced represents.
-Invoice amounts for authorized fixed price Supplemental Services, its contract reference number, the total amount of the fixed price Supplemental Service, and the total percentage and related dollar amount of the fixed price Supplemental Service completed by the end of the current invoice period, less the total dollar amount previously billed for, with the balance representing the total amount being currently billed for.
+Invoice amounts for authorized fixed price Supplemental Services shall indicate the Supplemental Service, its contract reference number, the total amount of the fixed price Supplemental Service completed by the end of the current invoice period, less the total dollar amount previously billed for, with the balance representing the total amount being currently billed for.
 Invoices for authorized Supplemental Services based on a not to exceed amount shall set forth the number of hours worked by Consultant's personnel on the identified Service, describe the Services performed by each such personnel in detail on a daily basis, and set forth the rate of compensation for each of such personnel as set forth in EXHIBIT F.